International Fellowship of Reconciliation: Ambassadors of Reconciliation

 At the end of the 1930s, given the unstable international situation, IFOR established Embassies of Reconciliation that initiated peace efforts not only in Europe but in Japan and China as well.
 "Ambassadors of Reconciliation", such as George Lansbury, Muriel Lester and Anne Seesholtz, visited many world leaders, including Adolf Hitler, Benito Mussolini, Leon Blum and Franklin D Roosevelt.
-Muriel Lester, English social worker, served as IFOR travelling secretary throughout the world, helping to establish its work in many countries.
+Muriel Lester, an English social worker, served as IFOR travelling secretary throughout the world, helping to establish its work in many countries.
 She met Mahatma Gandhi, first in London when, in 1931, he spent some time at Kingsley Hall, a community center with educational, social and recreational purposes, run by her and her sister Doris, and then in India when she went with him in Bihar on his anti-untouchability tour during 1934.
-When World War II broke out, travels and communications became almost impossible.
+When World War II broke out, travel and communications became almost impossible.
 In many countries IFOR members suffered persecution for publicly preaching pacifism.
 IFOR's members, especially in America tried by inter-church mediation to find ways of ending the war, to help conscientious objectors, and struggled against internment of Japanese Americans.
 In France, IFOR members André and Magda Trocmé, with the help of the villagers of le Chambon sur Lignon, saved the lives of thousands of Jews escaping the Holocaust.
-In Belgium, feminist Magda Yoors Peeters defends Jewish refugees and conscientious objectors.
+In Belgium.
+Feminist Magda Yoors Peeters defended Jewish refugees and conscientious objectors.

 Supporting nonviolent movements around the world

 After the war, travelling secretaries continued their work.
 IFOR branches and affiliates in Latin America, Asia, Africa, and the Middle East grew consistently also thanks to the work of Jean Goss and Hildegard Goss-Mayr from Paris and Vienna, three times nominated for the Nobel Peace Prize.
 New Zealand pacifist Ormond Burton represented the IFOR in that nation.
 From such labors arose Servicio Paz y Justicia (SERPAJ) throughout Latin America.
 SERPAJ's founder Adolfo Perez Esquivel from Argentina was awarded the Nobel Peace Prize in 1980.
-SERPAJ participated in the nonviolent resistance to Chile's 16-year-long military dictatorship, which culminates in free elections that restored democracy.
+SERPAJ participated in the nonviolent resistance to Chile's 16-year-long military dictatorship, which culminated in free elections that restored democracy.
 Hildegard Goss-Mayrs' training in active nonviolence contributed significantly to the people power overthrow of the Ferdinand Marcos dictatorship in the Philippines in 1986, as well as the growth of nonviolent movements in Asia and Africa.
 The Goss-Mayrs, IFOR Honorary Presidents, were central to the global spread of active nonviolence movement.